lucendio/lecture-devops-infos/content/tutorials/become-familiar-with-kubernetes.md

 __For more tutorials, please refer to the [official documentation](https://kubernetes.io/docs/tasks/).__

+## Deliverables

+* source code
+* `terminal.log` file showing the commands and their output used to carry out the tasks

 ## Solution: Edu cluster

 *Please note that this solution is loosely based on a set of tasks written in